yogsototh/krambook/content/00_Introduction.md

 %endbox

-Then I believe I don't have to convince more you that the markdown syntax is more natural than the %latex one.
+Then I believe this example should be enough to convince you that the %markdown is more natural than the %latex one.

 ### Markdown does not scale